-Nasdaq administers a series of rules that govern the initial and continued listing qualifications required of companies listed on the Exchange.3 Newly listing companies must demonstrate compliance with all initial listing requirements before they are listed.
+See Nasdaq Rules 5300, 5400, and 5500 Series, outlining requirements for companies seeking to conduct an initial listing on Nasdaq Global Select Market, must demonstrate compliance with all initial listing requirements before they are listed.
 Once listed, Nasdaq staff ("Staff") monitors each company to ensure continued compliance with the Listing Rules.
-In the event a company fails to maintain compliance with the Listing Rules, Staff will issue a notification informing the company of the deficiency.
-Where allowed by Nasdaq's rules, Staff's notification may provide a cure or compliance period, may allow the company to submit a plan of compliance for Staff to review, or may provide the Staff's determination that the company should be delisted from the Exchange (a "Delisting Determination").4 In instances where the company is allowed a cure or compliance period, Staff will send a Delisting Determination at the end of the cure or compliance period if the company has not regained compliance; in instances where the company is allowed to submit a plan of compliance, Staff will send a Delisting Determination if Staff does not accept the company's plan of compliance or if the company does not timely complete its plan and regain compliance.
+In the event that a company fails to maintain compliance with the Listing Rules, Staff will issue a notification informing the company of the deficiency.
+Where allowed by Nasdaq's rules, Staff's notification may provide for a cure or compliance period, allow the company to submit a plan of compliance for Staff to review, or state the Staff's determination that the company should be delisted from the Exchange (a "Delisting Determination").
+In instances where the company is allowed a cure or compliance period, Staff will send a Delisting Determination at the end of the cure or compliance period if the company has not regained compliance; in instances where the company is allowed to submit a plan of compliance, Staff will send a Delisting Determination if Staff does not accept the company's plan of compliance or if the company does not timely complete its plan and regain compliance.
 The Delisting Determination will inform the company of the factual basis for the Staff's determination, provide instructions regarding obligations to disclose the Delisting Determination to the public, and inform the company of its right for review of the Delisting Determination by a Hearings Panel.